School Rules and Regulations

 7. PERSONAL PROPERTY

-(b) Gear bags may be left in the basement gear room from 8.30 a.m. and must not be collected until the end of afternoon school.
+(b) Gear bags may be left in the D Floor gear room from 8.30am and must not be collected until the end of afternoon school.

-(c) The following must not under any circumstances whatever be brought onto the School grounds: substantial sums of cash, tobacco, chemicals, knives or other weapons, matches, cigarette lighters, fireworks, alcohol, narcotics or drugs in any form unless in the form of medication possessed by a boy pursuant to prescription by a registered medical practitioner and brought to School solely for the purpose of necessary administration of such medication during School hours.
+(c) The following must not under any circumstances whatever be brought onto the School grounds: Substantial sums of cash, and any tobacco, e-cigarettes/vaping equipment, chemicals, knives or other weapons (including imitation weapons), matches, cigarette lighters, fireworks, alcohol, drug paraphenalia, narcotics or drugs in any form unless in the form of medication possessed by a boy pursuant to prescription by a registered medical practitioner and brought to School solely for the purpose of necessary administration of such medication during School hours.

-(d) The following are strictly forbidden on School property and when students are under the School's authority: smoking, use of alcohol, narcotics or other drugs except only for use strictly in medication prescribed by a registered medical practitioner, gambling or any games of chance, possession or distribution of any indecent or pornographic material, the distributing of any other form of literature or written material without the prior permission of the Headmaster.
+(d) The following are strictly forbidden on School property and when students are under the School's authority: Smoking, vaping, use of alcohol, narcotics or other drugs except only for use strictly in medication prescribed by a registered medical practitioner, gambling or any games of chance, possession or distribution of any indecent or pornographic material (including via electronic communications), the distributing of any other form of literature or written material without the prior permission of the Headmaster.

-(f) Cell phones are not permitted to be used at School.
+(f) Cell phones are not permitted to be used at School between 8am - 3:30pm.

 8. SOCIAL FUNCTIONS